rebelsky/sams-assorted-musings-reflections/international-cs-majors.md

 could give them possible contacts.
 Here's what I produced: We have CS majors from the US, Albania, Bulgaria, China, England, Georgia, Ghana, Greece, Honduras, India, Iran, Nepal, Pakistan, Serbia, Singapore, South Korea, Spain, Tanzania, and Vietnam [4].
-And no, I don't think that list is complete.
+And that list is probably incomplete.
 We've certainly had students from a much broader array of other countries, including Grinnell's first Slovenian student [5].

 I appreciate that this broad variety of students brings an equally